 There are a multitude of

 for seismic surveys in the passed.
 Don't be tempted to explore, they

 nearly all end up nowhere and you could be putting your safety at

-If anything happens to your vehicle on one of these tracks you will be
+If anything happens to your vehicle on one of these tracks you will be in all kinds of trouble.

-and 51, to Balgo.
+51, to Balgo.
 There are occasions, when Lake Gregory is in flood and

 impassable, that this route has to be taken.
 This route brings you back

 onto the Canning near the Billilula Aboriginal Community.

-You should phone through prior to entering on (08)
+You should phone through prior to entering on (08) 9168 8900.

-to Balgo which has diesel fuel and other limited supplies available as
+Balgo which has diesel fuel and other limited supplies available as

 well as camping.
 Once again you must phone before entering on (08) 9168